OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-httpclient/docs/PetApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new PetApi(httpClient, config, httpClientHandler);
-            var petId = 789L;  // long | ID of pet that needs to be updated var name = "name_example";  // string | Updated name of the pet (optional) var status = "status_example";  // string | Updated status of the pet (optional)
+            var petId = 789L;  // long? | ID of pet that needs to be updated var name = "name_example";  // string | Updated name of the pet (optional) var status = "status_example";  // string | Updated status of the pet (optional)